 Find here a calculator to compare which one of them suits best for your needs.
 Under the calculator, I took a deeper look at three of them that suit best for a typical solo freelancer.

 (Can’t see the table?
 Click this link. *)

 As an international freelancer, you very likely want to have a bank account with English support.
 And you probably want to have a free credit card to be able to make your business payments directly from your business account.

 For such a situation, three account offers are optimal:

-Holvi is a Finnish bank, so you will also get a Finnish IBAN number, not a German one.
-But that remains the only minus, the free account comes with a number of perks: a free Mastercard, an integrated software to create invoices for your customers and tracking their payments, and: you can even create an online store selling your products.
+Holvi is a Finnish bank, and until recently, customers would get only a Finnish IBAN number – but this changed in June 2019: Now you also get a German IBAN.
+And the free account comes with a number of perks: a free Mastercard, an integrated software to create invoices for your customers and tracking their payments, and: you can even create an online store selling your products.